dbgarlisch/ScratchArea/README.md

   <dt><code>enumNdx</code></dt>
   <dd>A grid cell index from 1 to <b>pwio::getCellCount</b>.</dd>
   <dt><code>cellVarName</code></dt>
-  <dd>If provided, this var receives the cell's indices.
+  <dd>If provided, this var receives the cell's indices.</dd>
-	  See <code>pwio::getCell</code>.</dd>
   <dt><code>revVarName</code></dt>
-  <dd>If provided, this var receives a list of flags.
+  <dd>If provided, this var receives a list of edge flags.
 A flag is set to 1 if the
       edge was min first reversed.</dd>
 </dl>

+See also, **pwio::getCell**

 <br/>
 ```Tcl
 pwio::getFaceEdges { face {cellVarName ""} {minFirstOrder 0} {revVarName ""} }
 ```
-Returns a list of face's edges.
+Returns a list of `face`'s edges.
 Each edge is a list of global pwio indices (a list of lists).
 <dl>
   <dt><code>face</code></dt>
-  <dd>A face as a list of global pwio indices.
+  <dd>A face as a list of global pwio indices.</dd>
-      See <code>pwio::getCellFaces</code>.</dd>
   <dt><code>cellVarName</code></dt>
   <dd>If provided, this var receives a copy of face.</dd>
   <dt><code>minFirstOrder</code></dt>
-  <dd>If 1, edge indices are rearranged with the minimum index first.</dd>
+  <dd>If 1, edge indices are reversed, if needed, so that the minimum index value is first.</dd>
   <dt><code>revVarName</code></dt>
-  <dd>If provided, this var receives a list of flags.
+  <dd>If provided, this var receives a list of edge flags.
 A flag is set to 1 if the
       edge was min first reversed.</dd>
 </dl>

+See also, **pwio::getCellFaces**

 <br/>
 ```Tcl
 pwio::getMinFirstFaceEdges { face {cellVarName ""} {revVarName ""} }
 ```
-Returns face's edges as a list of global pwio indices in min first order.
+Returns `face`'s edges as a list of global pwio indices in min first order.
 <dl>
   <dt><code>face</code></dt>
-  <dd>A face as a list of global pwio indices.
+  <dd>A face as a list of global pwio indices.</dd>
-      See <code>pwio::getCellFaces</code>.</dd>
   <dt><code>cellVarName</code></dt>
   <dd>If provided, this var receives a copy of face.</dd>
   <dt><code>revVarName</code></dt>
-  <dd>If provided, this var receives a list of flags.
+  <dd>If provided, this var receives a list of edge flags.
 A flag is set to 1 if the
       edge was min first reversed.</dd>
 </dl>

+See also, **pwio::getCellFaces**

 <br/>